Azure-for-Startups/Content/Content/AWS S3 to Azure Storage migration - 06.2016.md

     a hidden user-specific file in the
     Properties\\PublishProfiles folder.

-2. At the opened window on the Profile tab choose â€œMicrosoft Azure App Serviceâ€� target.
+2. At the opened window on the Profile tab choose "Microsoft Azure App Service" target.

 3. At the opened window App Service fill Subscription and View fields, choose an App Service to publish.

 4. On the Connection, Settings and Preview tabs enter the needed data and click Publish.
-Wait until you see the â€œPublish Succeededâ€� message.
+Wait until you see the "Publish Succeeded" message.
 There will be the link to your web application, click it and ensure that the project has deployed successfully:

 > ![](media/03/image4.png){width="4.7386472003499565in"